Raiz Invest Super

 If you would like to calculate the effect of fees and costs on your account balance, the Australian Securities & Investment Commission's website www.moneysmart.gov.au has a superannuation fee calculator.

 You should read the important information about the fees and costs including fees and costs applicable to investments before making a decision.
-Go to Section 5 of the Member Guide which is available by going to www.raizinvest.com.au.
+Refer to Section 5 of the Member Guide available at www.raizinvest.com.au.
 The information relating to fees and costs may change between the time when you read this PDS and the day when you acquire this product.

 How super is taxed